When worlds collide

 An Appeal to Jerome Caminada

-One of the most extraordinary twists in the case came when Jerome Caminada, Manchester’s legendary detective, was drawn into the campaign.
-Caminada had not been involved in the original investigation, but William requested to see him in Strangeways Prison.
+Though not been involved in the original investigation, he was asked to visit Willan in prison.
 The detective later wrote in his memoirs that the scene haunted him for the rest of his life:

 “The poor lad put his arms through the bars and implored me to save him, as tears ran down his face.”